codingjoe/joeflow/docs/tasks.rst

 :class:`False`:
     A task can also return a boolean.
-Should a task return ``False`` the process will wait until the condition changes to ``True`` (or anything but ``False``)::
+Should a task return ``False`` the workflow will wait until the condition changes to ``True`` (or anything but ``False``)::

-        from joeflow.models import Process
         from joeflow import tasks
+        form joeflow.workflows import Workflow
         from django.utils import timezone

-        class WaitingProcess(Process):
+        class WaitingWorkflow(Workflow):
             start = tasks.Start()

             def wait_for_weekend(self):